 As far as bridal jewelry goes, your engagement ring is undoubtedly the focal point.
-And while it’s the one special bauble that signifies your relationship as a bride-to-be, once you’ve said ‘I do’, a wedding band is an equally special ring to add into the mix.
-If you’re all about a blingy ring look, a baguette wedding band is a stunning choice if you’re all about some show-stopping sparkle.
+And while it’s the one special bauble that signifies your relationship as a bride-to-be, a wedding band is an equally special ring to add into the mix after you've said "I do."
+If you’re all about a blingy ring look, a baguette wedding band is a stunning choice.

 What Is a Baguette Band?

 A baguette band is a style that features at least one baguette diamond or gemstone, which can be long and rectangular-shaped or tapered.